Cryptkeeper/libtinyfseq/README.md

 ## Installation

-libtinyfseq uses [CMake](https://cmake.org/) for building and packaging the library.
+You may either install the library, or use `tinyfseq.h` & `tinyfseq.c` directly as a single-file library. libtinyfseq uses [CMake](https://cmake.org/) for building and packaging the library.

 - Generate Makefiles using `cmake .`
 - Compile the library using `make`